Skip to content

 Setting expectations at the listing appointment

 The best time to make seller updates easy is before the listing goes live.
-If you set expectations during the listing appointment, every update after that is a fulfillment of a promise instead of a surprise.
+If you set expectations during the listing appointment, every update after that is the next step in a plan they already heard.

 • Tell the seller upfront that you will send a weekly email with showing count, feedback summary, and a recommendation.